jrmgx/trailOdysseyOpen/README.md

 - Planning the hike, namely placing the stages, studying altitudes, looking for points of interest (water or viewpoint for example).
 - Preparing your bag, including weight management.
 - Export of the final GPX to import it into external apps if necessary.
-- Live use during the hike, with offline display of the current stage, GPS for position, elevation, progress in real time.
 - And finally share photos of the itinerary with a public version for your friends.

 ## Technical choices

 Trail Odyssey is developed for mobile first.

-It is also a “web app” which includes these features in particular:

-- Offline map.
-- Installable on mobile.

 More technical details in the form of keywords: PHP, Symfony, Javascript, Turbo, LeafletJS, BoostrapCSS, PWA, Mobile First.